Shobhit374/Pomodoro-Timer/README.md

 * Ability to start any of the three phases as per choice
 * A Pause button to stop the timer if needed.
 * A stop button to completely reset the timer.

+View the tab version here : https://shobhit374.github.io/Pomodoro-Timer/
+Feel Free to download and use as a chrome Extension.